NoroffFEU/development-platforms/src/content/docs/library/React.js/React.js-case-study.md

    - To launch your React project, run the following command:
      ```
+     npm install
-     npm start
+     npm run dev
      ```
      This will start a development server, and your React application will be available at `http://localhost:3000` in your web      browser.

 6. **Edit and Build**: